IJES-logo

 Christian Roy

-Christian Roy (Ph.D.
-McGill 1993) is an independent scholar of intellectual and cultural history, an art and cinema critic, and a translator from several European languages.
-A specialist of the French Personalist tradition (having for instance singled out its Bordeaux school around Bernard Charbonneau and Jacques Ellul as the cradle of political ecology), he has published his thesis and numerous articles on the subject, in addition to Traditional Festivals: A Multicultural Encyclopedia in 2 volumes (ABC-Clio 2005).
-He is soon to begin translating Ellul’s Theologie et technique.
+Christian Roy (PhD, McGill, 1993) is an independent scholar of intellectual and cultural history, an art and cinema critic, and a translator from several European languages.
+A specialist of the French Personalist tradition (having, for instance, singled out its Bordeaux school around Bernard Charbonneau and Jacques Ellul as the cradle of political ecology), he has published his thesis and numerous articles on the subject, in addition to Traditional Festivals: A Multicultural Encyclopedia in two volumes (ABC-Clio, 2005).
+He is soon to begin translating Ellul’s Théologie et technique.

 Jacob VV

-Jacob Van Vleet teaches Philosophy and Comparative Religion at Diablo Valley College in Pleasant Hill, California.
-He holds a PhD from the California Institute of Integral Studies and MA degrees from both the Dominican School of Philosophy and the Graduate Theological Union.
+Jacob Van Vleet teaches philosophy and comparative religion at Diablo Valley College in Pleasant Hill, California.
+He holds a PhD from the California Institute of Integral Studies and MA degrees from the Dominican School of Philosophy and the Graduate Theological Union.
 He is the author of Dialectical Theology and Jacques Ellul (Fortress Press, 2014) and the editor of Jacques Ellul: Essential Spiritual Writings (Orbis Books, 2016).

 www.sts.rpi